• RECIPES

 • White Vinegar: Creates air bubbles in your batter to lighten the dish as it bakes.

-For this recipe, you'll want to have on hand an 8x8 baking dish, a large mixing bowl, whisk, spatula, measuring cups and measuring spoons.
+For this gluten free cornbread recipe, you'll want to have on hand an 8x8 baking dish, a large mixing bowl, spouted measuring cup, measuring cups and spoons.

-• Corn: Fresh, frozen or canned corn are all versatile options to add texture to your cornbread batter.
+• Add Texture: Fresh, frozen or canned corn are all versatile options that can be aded to your cornbread batter; you may need to adjust the cook time slightly.

 • Herbs: Fresh or dried herbs like rosemary, thyme, or parsley add a fresh and fragrant twist.